-Strategy 3.34 Improve the Farragut Parkway and Cliff Street gateways.
+Strategy 3.3 Improve the Farragut Parkway and Cliff Street gateways.

-Currently, there is a lack of trash pickup and maintenance along Farragut Parkway between the Saw Mill River Parkway and High Street and Cliff Street.
+Currently, there is a lack of trash pickup and maintenance along Farragut Parkway between the Saw Mill River Parkway and High Street, and at the Cliff Street entrance.

-Insist on the DOT illimprove trash collection and the overall look of Farragut Parkway gateway into the Village.
-Cliff Street maintenance should be monitored.
+- Insist that the DOT improve trash collection and the overall look of Farragut Parkway gateway into the Village. - Monitor the maintenance of Cliff Street.